byteface/domonic/README.md

 ### CLI
-There's a few args you can pass to domonic on the command line to help you out.
+Use the command line interface to help you out.

 To launch the docs for a quick reference to the APIs use: